-Chairman APRIL LANE, Board Chair for SEEDS for Autism
+Chairman APRIL LANE, Board PRESIDENT for SEEDS for Autism

 April spent more than twenty years of her career in the insurance industry working for MetLife, Prudential and Travelers.
 While at MetLife, she was the National Sales Director responsible for managing a national sales team and developing the marketing, sales and distribution strategy for a product line with a $1 billion annual sales goal.
 She was nominated to the Sales Advisory Council, served on the Women in Sales Council and was responsible for starting a chapter of the Professional Woman at MetLife in Phoenix and served as chairperson.